The Position of the Headache Cooperative of New England (HCNE) Regarding its Relationship with the Pharmaceutical and Device Industry

 - HCNE will accept grants for support of its programs, over which it has complete control, and which do not pose any conflict of interest.

-- HCNE and members of its Board of Directors will not accept gifts from pharmaceutical companies, other than educational or clinically useful items of modest value, or modest meals accompanying conferences.
+- HCNE and members of its Board of Directors will not accept gifts from pharmaceutical and device companies, other than educational or clinically useful items of modest value, or modest meals accompanying conferences.

-- Speakers at HCNE educational conferences will disclose all ties with pharmaceutical companies including roles as consultants, investigators, sponsored speakers, shareholders, or employees.
+- Speakers at HCNE educational conferences will disclose all ties with pharmaceutical and device companies including roles as consultants, investigators, sponsored speakers, shareholders, or employees.
 This information will be clearly stated in program syllabi.

 - Promotional and marketing activities by pharmaceutical and device companies at HCNE conferences will be clearly delineated from educational facets of our meetings.
 HCNE will discourage the distribution of non-educational, non-clinically useful or excessive gifts to attendees at its conferences.